 The personal aspects.
 You may want a third party to help you determine the amount of time to spend together.
 Deciding ahead of time eliminates expectations and hurt feelings.
 If you have a long history of unworkable behaviors I suggest limiting the amount of time.
 You will need time to learn new skills and view each other differently.
 If you go back into the ring without the property equipment you will just hurt one another in the same ways, which is often more discouraging than hurting in new ways.
 When you so want things to change, and you see evidence that they have not, you may falsely assume that things will never change.
 Give yourself some time and space to make those changes without further damage to the relationship.

 Giving yourselves time allows for personal growth experiences for both of you.
 Reading a book is not enough.
 Talking with a close friend is not enough.
 Your relationship is in ICU and you need many resources to bring it back from death’s door.
 Sorry to be so graphic, but I want you to hear the urgency.
 This is important.

 One or both of you are probably up against a growth step that you will need to make whether you are married or decide to divorce.
 If you don’t take that step now it will follow you wherever you go.
 If you get into a new relationship that growth step will be sitting there waiting for you, just like your unleashed dog who beats you back to the house and waits on the doorstep.
 “Oh, goody.
 You’re home.
 Let me in.”
 A structured separation makes allowances for both of you to have the time and the space to make those required growth steps without dismantling the entire relationship, and many times the family, in order to do so.

 I have a Healing Separation Agreement that I’ve created for couples who think this might be a useful situation.
-Contact me to talk about getting a copy.
 If I can be of service to your relationship, let me know.
 Don’t let it get to the point of no return.